 To sign up for the following trainings, you must first attend a volunteer orientation.
-Our next volunteer orientation will be held Saturday August 9th, Noon -2pm.
+Our next volunteer orientation will be held on October 18th, noon - 2 pm.
 If you have already been to orientaiton, and would like to sign up for any of these trainings, or discuss which trainings you need, please contact Ani Haines.

 Please see our volunteer page for more about volunteering, and attending the orientation.

 While trainings are free to active volunteers at KBOO, we do require that you volunteer for eight-hours following each training you sign up for.

 We have regular trainings monthly to help build skills in audio production and news writing & reporting.